deartc/Quality-Project-Teresa-Hawkins/README.md

 b.
 Steps- Step one is the HTML/CSS Validation was checked by the HTML Validator extension for Chrome.
 Step two, it noted if there were any problems.
 Step three, the possible problems would be noted.
  c.
 Expected results-The expected results for HTML/CSS Validation is that it passed.
 I had no problems navigating.

-  2. Black Box Testing - Form Input and Validation Verizon site was checked for data input validity and what happens when there are invalid inputs.
+  2.Form Input and Validation (Black Box Testing) Verizon site was checked for data input validity and what happens when there are invalid inputs.
   a.
 Preconditions- The time limit was ten minutes.
 The email must be valid form.
 The password must fit the criteria (upper case, lower case, number, special character, and minimum characters.
  b.
 Steps- I inputted several emails some valid and invalid.
 I inputted several passwords some valid and some invalid.